 Are You Struggling to Breathe at Night?

-Experiencing loud snoring, waking up gasping for air, or feeling tired upon waking can indicate airway blockage during sleep.
-At the TMJ & Sleep Therapy Centre of Kansas City, we assess whether your breathing difficulties arise from airway constriction, jaw alignment, or muscle tone, and we create a treatment plan that restores your ability to breathe easily.
+Waking up gasping, snoring loudly, or feeling unrefreshed can all point to airway obstruction during sleep.
+At the TMJ & Sleep Therapy Centre of Kansas City, we identify whether your breathing issues stem from airway restriction, jaw position, or muscle tone — and design treatment that helps you breathe freely again.

 Difficulty Breathing treatment at the TMJ & Sleep Therapy Centre of New Orleans